Lighthouse climbing operations will remain closed this season.

 Climbing the Bodie Island Lighthouse

-At Bodie Island, you have the chance to climb the lighthouse with a ranger and learn about the history of the lighthouse, the people who operated them, and the surroundings.
+At Bodie Island, you have the chance to climb the lighthouse at your own pace and take in the gorgeous natural surroundings of Bodie Island, the Atlantic Ocean, and Pamlico Sound.